 We believe that recruiting graduates and developing them within the business is a sound strategy for effective succession planning.
-To this end, each year we recruit permanent Graduate Engineers, as well as undergraduate students on summer placements and 12 month industrial placements.
+Each year we recruit permanent Graduate Engineers, as well as undergraduate students on summer placements and 12 month industrial placements.

 A number of our experienced engineers are members of the Institute of Cast Metals Engineers (ICME).
 The ICME is a nominated body for the Engineering Council.

-Here is what our Graduate Engineers have to say about working at Grainger & Worrall:
+Here is what some former Graduate Engineers have to say about working at Grainger & Worrall:

 The knowledge, values and practices which I learned throughout studying for my degree helped to prepare me for the practical, ‘hands-on’ nature of working in the Prototype Division of Grainger and Worrall.
 The wide variety of new experiences and challenges have enabled me to rapidly develop my engineering knowledge base.